geins-io/ralph-module-streamify/README.md

 Module adds two components to your storefront. `GeinsStreamifyPlayer` and `GeinsWidgetStreamify`.

 ### GeinsStreamifyPlayer
 This component is used to show the streamify player.
 It is used by the `GeinsWidgetStreamify` component.
 You can use it directly in your page if you want to add the player directly to your page.
-If

 #### Properties